 The Entrepreneurship concentration is restricted to Management majors only.
-Management majors in the Entrepreneurship concentration must earn a C- or better in all Entrepreneurship concentration courses.
+Management majors in the Entrepreneurship concentration must complete all required Entrepreneurship concentration courses with a grade of C- or higher.

 Entrepreneurship Concentration Hours

 Required:

-A minimum g rade of C- is required in each course.
+A minimum gr ade of C- is required in each course.

 MGT 386 Foundations of Entrepreneurshp 3

 MGT 387 Building Blocks of ENT I 3

-MGT 388 Building Blocks of ENT II 3

-MGT 482 New Venture Development 3

-Capstone Experience A or B